Fredaekaraefod/Fredaekaraefod/README.md

 - 👋 Hi, I’m @Fredaekaraefod
 - 👀 I’m interested in MAchine language
-- 🌱 I’m currently learning C++ and python
+- 🌱 I’m currently learning C , C++ and Python

 <!---
 Fredaekaraefod/Fredaekaraefod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.